springmerchant/bigcommerce-bulk-coupon-importer/README.md

 # BigCommerce Coupon Code Uploader CLI

-Easily bulk‑upload coupon codes to **BigCommerce**.
+Easily bulk‑upload coupon codes to a **BigCommerce** promotion.
 A *promotion* in BigCommerce is a marketing rule (e.g. “10 % off”) that can optionally be redeemed with unique coupon codes; this CLI automates pushing long lists of those codes straight to your store.

 ---